 Like honey, glycerin is a humectant and a plasticiser which can be bought at a pharmacy (it is a common ingredient in skincare products).
 I used both honey and glycerin in my binder because I find too much honey to be very sticky, but either glycerin or honey would work on its own.

-A natural antibacterial and antifungal agent, clove oil is an excellent preservative which stops the paint going mouldy.
+A natural antibacterial and antifungal agent, clove oil (usually sold as clove essential oil) is an excellent preservative which stops the paint going mouldy.

 Our new range of Artist Pigments consists of 100 colours, all of which are suitable for making handmade watercolours.
 10g is enough to make around 1-2 full pans of watercolour (depending on the pigment), so it is an ideal size if you are trying out a new colour.
 For larger volumes of paint, they are also available in pots of 100g.